People Are Roasting A Guy Who Created A Website To Find A Girlfriend

 "If you're interested in meeting someone who truly values you for YOU, loves to listen, and cherishes living life to the fullest just as much as you…then this might be one of the most intriguing letters you ever read.
 In fact, if you’re open to an exciting, fulfilling, love affair (with the right guy) then this letter might change your life."

-I need to clarify that I did not italicise those last three words for emphasis; he did.
+I need to clarify that I did not italicize those last three words for emphasis; he did.

 As The Cut points out, Nate's expectations are B-A-N-A-N-A-S, and his ad is "unfortunately...more of an argument for celibacy and dying alone."
 That may sound harsh, but just wait until you take a look at some of the things Nate wrote to sell himself.